Increase your knowledge about home accessibility.

 Step 1: Learn

-Problem: Most training about home modifications and universal design isn’t very in-depth.
+Problem: Most therapists aren’t trained in-depth about home modifications and universal design.

-Solution: We fix that with access to our courses to comprehensively explain home accessibility.
+Solution: We fix that with access to our courses for you to learn all about home accessibility.

 Step 2: Teach